-You regularly work out to have bulging biceps or make six pack abs.
-Tried hard with all your might and diet to have a super model’s beefed up or wafer thin body.
+You regularly work out to have bulging biceps or make six-pack abs.
+Tried hard with all your might and diet to have a super model’s beefed up or wafer-thin body.
 All in vain…..

-We all strive to be fit and due to increased awareness and influence of media all of us want to look good.
-It is not just professional athletes or body builders who are concerned about the fitness aspect.
-But, do you really think you can do so by just pumping iron.
+We all strive to be fit and due to increased awareness and influence of media, all of us want to look good.
+It is not just professional athletes or bodybuilders who are concerned about the fitness aspect.
+But, do you really think you can do so by just pumping iron?
 The answer is NO…

 Fitness can only be achieved by combining diet and exercise.
 Together they work as two pillars on which our fitness stands and it is rightly said that a balance needs to be maintained between the two.
-Diet or exercise alone will not show desired results.
+Diet or exercise alone will not show the desired results.

 Nutrients like carbohydrates, proteins, amino acids, vitamins and minerals are essential if you are into moderate to heavy exercising.
 Let’s see how?

 Amino acids are building blocks of proteins.
-BCAA, arginine, glutamine are few of these which you would have heard about often in fitness industry.
+BCAA, arginine, glutamine are few of these which you would have heard about often in the fitness industry.
 Branched chain amino acids (BCAA) are important components of muscle protein.
 If you want to build new muscle tissue you will get greatly benefitted by the consumption of foods rich in BCAA.
-Include good amount of meats, poultry, egg, milk and milk products and choose from lean (low fat) cuts of meat and low fat dairy options.
+Include a good amount of meats, poultry, egg, milk and milk products and choose from lean (low fat) cuts of meat and low-fat dairy options.
 Vegetarian fitness enthusiasts run a risk of deficiency of BCAA which can be covered by supplementing their diet with BCAA.

-Creatine though popular and effective as a supplement for improving endurance and performance has not been discussed at this point as it does not come in nutrient category.
+Creatine though popular and effective as a supplement for improving endurance and performance has not been discussed at this point as it does not come in the nutrient category.

 Vitamins and minerals are equally important as they are involved in building muscles and preventing muscle cramps and injuries.
 Vitamins A, C and B12 and minerals like zinc and magnesium need special emphasis.
-Vegetables and fruits are rich in most vitamins and minerals like yellow orange fruits-veggies are a good source of vitamin A, citrus fruits (lemon, lime, oranges, etc.) provide us with vitamin C. Magnesium is found in foods like wheat bran (choker), nuts, flaxseed (alsi) and zinc is present in peanuts, oysters.
+Vegetables and fruits are rich in most vitamins and minerals like yellow-orange fruits-veggies are a good source of vitamin A, citrus fruits (lemon, lime, oranges, etc.) provide us with vitamin C. Magnesium is found in foods like wheat bran (choker), nuts, flaxseed (alsi) and zinc is present in peanuts, oysters.

 Take a balanced diet and forget about focusing just on proteins.
 Deficiency of any nutrient might predispose you to illnesses.
-Illness of even a day can lead to loss of the muscles which were built through a hard way.
+Illness of even a day can lead to loss of the muscles which were built in a hard way.